 The auxiliary organization program provides for certain additional facilities on campus for the benefit of students and staff.
 The auxiliary organization program derives its revenues primarily from lease income received by the campus from the auxiliary organization using the facility.
-Funds are used for current operating expenses, maintenance and repair, improvements to facilities, and interest and principal payments on outstanding bonds.
-Available balances after payment of all operating expenses and required charges remain available for future program expenses and capital needs.

 The Systemwide Revenue Bonds are payable solely from continuing education, health facilities, housing, parking and student union, and designated auxiliary net income available for debt service and are payable through 2044/2045.
-The Program has pledged continuing education, health facilities, housing, parking, and student union revenues plus designated auxiliary revenues, net of maintenance and operation expenses before extraordinary items (net income available for debt service), to repay \$4,048,568,000 in System Revenue Bonds originally issued in 1980 through 1984 for old housing bonds and 2002 through 2012 for Systemwide Revenue Bonds.
+The Program has pledged continuing education, health facilities, housing, parking, and student union revenues plus designated auxiliary revenues, net of maintenance and operation expenses before extraordinary items (net income available for debt service), to repay \$4,006,698,000 in Systemwide Revenue Bonds originally issued in 1980 through 1984 for old housing bonds and 2002 through 2012 for Systemwide Revenue Bonds.
 Proceeds from the bonds provided financing for the construction of the continuing education, health facilities, housing, parking, student union, and auxiliary projects.
 The Systemwide Revenue Bond indenture requires net income available for debt service to be at least equal to aggregate debt service for all indebtedness each fiscal year.
-The total debt service remaining to be paid on the bonds for the Program is \$6,258,938,871.
-In fiscal year 2012, total debt service paid and net income available for debt service, which excluded the designated auxiliary net income, for the Program were \$237,129,000 and \$311,609,000, respectively.
+The total debt service remaining to be paid on the bonds for the Program is \$6,234,073,808.
+In fiscal year 2013, total debt service paid and net income available for debt service, which excluded the designated auxiliary net income, for the Program were \$253,426,389 and \$325,149,500, respectively.

-(k) Classification of Revenues and Expenses
+(j) Classification of Revenues and Expenses

-The Program considers operating revenues and expenses in the statement of revenues, expenses, and changes in net deficit to be those revenues and expenses that result from exchange transactions or other activities that are connected directly to the Program's primary functions.
+The Program considers operating revenues and expenses in the statement of revenues, expenses, and changes in net position to be those revenues and expenses that result from exchange transactions or other activities that are connected directly to the Program's primary functions.
 Exchange transactions include interest expense, charges for services rendered, and the acquisition of goods and services.
 Certain other transactions are reported as nonoperating revenues and expenses in accordance with GASB Statement No. 35.
 These nonoperating activities primarily include the Program's net investment income, grants, and transfers.

-(l) Transfers, Net
+(k) Transfers, Net

-The Program records transfers to other funds, auxiliary organizations, and escrow agents primarily to support the operations of the programs discussed in note 1(j).
+The Program records transfers to other funds, auxiliary organizations, and escrow agents primarily to support the operations of the programs discussed in note 1(i).

-(m) Fiscal Year, Principal, and Interest Payment Dates
+(1) Fiscal Year, Principal, and Interest Payment Dates

 The end of the fiscal year of the Program is specified in the bond resolutions as June 30.
-Interest ranging from 0.55% to 6.48% on the bonds is paid semiannually on May 1 and November 1.
+Interest ranging from 0.39% to 6.48% on the bonds is paid semiannually on May 1 and November 1.
 The principal payments are made on November 1 of each year with the final payment due November 1, 2044.

-(n) Use of Estimates
+(m) Use of Estimates